oracle/node-oracledb/INSTALL.md

 [Oracle Linux 6][50] and [Oracle Linux 7][51] channels.
 This means installation is simple, and can be automated.

-As an example, to install Node 10 on Oracle Linux 7, run these commands:
+As an example, to install Node 12 on Oracle Linux 7, run these commands:

 ```
 sudo yum install -y oracle-nodejs-release-el7 oracle-release-el7
+sudo yum-config-manager --disable ol7_developer_EPEL
-sudo yum install nodejs node-oracledb-node10
+sudo yum install nodejs node-oracledb-node12
 ```

+On a vanilla Oracle Linux 7 installation the EPEL repository is not enabled so you can omit the `yum-config-manager` command.

 For Instant Client 19, the system library search path is automatically configured during installation.

-For older versions, if there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
+For older Instant Client versions, if there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
 For example, with sudo or as the root user:

 ```
 sudo sh -c "echo /usr/lib/oracle/18.3/client64/lib > /etc/ld.so.conf.d/oracle-instantclient.conf"